There’s no shortage of advice when it comes to singing/vocal technique. But where do you start? Here are the top 5 tips for beginner singers.

 For male voices, try matching D3; that should be comfortably low, speaking-voice range.
 For female voices, try C4; again, you should be comfortable there.

 Vocal range extension is a goal of most beginning singers – but that happens over time, and it’s helpful to know where you’re currently comfortable!
 Follow the steps in this video or article for a vocal range chart to help you determine your range.
 You might be a tenor, where you’ll be going into your falsetto register much sooner than an alto would.
-Once you’ve determined your range from the various vocal ranges, you can find songs to sing at on this website or check the range of your favorite song here.
+Once you’ve determined your range from the various vocal ranges, you can find songs to sing on this website or check the range of your favourite song here.

 I know it’s tempting to shoot for the moon and try to sing “Listen” by Beyoncé – but until you’ve developed the coordination to sing that song, you’re likely to get frustrated and burn out.
 Start with songs that feel like an easy fit, and check out this article for some other suggestions